CPUBAQWS/MVS/README.md

 - Can run offline or on any basic web server
 - Backend (Flask) can be hosted locally or on platforms like PythonAnywhere or Replit
+- Add the provided `.htaccess` file at the project root to block direct access to the `data/` and `Files/` directories when using Apache.

 ---